St Petersburg - Attractions

 The cathedral, though plain on the outside, has a magnificent baroque interior.
 Most of Russia's Romanov rulers are buried here.
 Between the cathedral and the Senior Officer's Barracks is a strangely proportioned statue of Peter the Great - rubbing his right forefinger apparently brings good luck.

 Often overlooked by visitors in favour of the Hermitage, the extensive Russian Museum is a must for anyone interested in Russian art and culture.
 It's housed in the former Mikhailovsky palace, which was designed by Carlo Rossi and built in 1819-25 for Grand Duke Mikhail (brother of Tsars Alexander I and Nicholas I) as compensation for not getting a go on the throne.
 The museum was founded in 1895 under Nicholas II, and opened three years later.
 The building is most impressively viewed from the back, during a late-night stroll through the pleasant Mikhailovsky Gardens behind it.
-The illuminated palace by night is a perfect backdrop for romantic assignations.
+The illuminated palace by night makes a great spot for romantic holiday snaps.

 Between the Mars Field and the Fontanka River, this is St Petersburg's loveliest and oldest park.
 Laid out for Peter the Great with fountains, pavilions and a geometrical plan to resemble the park at Versailles, it became a stomping ground for 19th-century ladies (and gentlemen) of leisure.
 Though changed now, its formal elegance remains.